jamesspalding/bloonbot/README.md

-# bloonbot
+# Bloonbot

-Machine learning model to play Bloons TD6

-### Todo

-* [ ] Get pop count every 10 rounds

 * [ ] Have bot play full game without bugs

+* [ ] Teach bot how to take data as input

 * [ ] Save game stats and tower stats for each attempt

+A bot which plays BTD6 without human interaction.

+Uses tesseract to read game values from screen.
+Trained off bloons.traineddata to recognize font.

+Places towers in grid over map.

+Attempts to maximize money while minimizing lives lost.

+# Model

-* [ ] Create model
+* [x] Create model

 * [ ] Train model

-## Model Idea

-* Each attempt (Round 1 - game over) as an observation
+Each attempt (Round 1 - game over) as an observation.

-*  Fitness determined by rount count, minimized spend, minimal lives lost per round
+Fitness determined by rount count, least lives lost, most money saved.

-*  Starts entirely random.
-Begins making decisions in 2nd or 3rd generation
+Starts entirely random.
+Begins making decisions in 2nd generation.

+For each pair of parents in a generation, 2 offspring are created.
+One using column-wise inheritance, and one using row-wise crossover.